Aspie96/blog/content/posts/free_software.md

 You have probably heard of [Linux](https://www.kernel.org/): a free and open source *kernel*.
 The kernel of an operating system is a crucial background program that manages resources, orchestrates all other programs and performs certain actions on behalf of them.
 Many operating systems use Linux as a kernel and have the word "Linux" in their name.

-As for free cultural content, [Wikipedia](https://www.wikipedia.org/) is a free (libre) encyclopedia: Wikipedia articles are available under the [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) license.
+As for free cultural content, [Wikipedia](https://www.wikipedia.org/) is a free (libre) encyclopedia: its articles are available under the [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) license.

 ## Additional resources